Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ###### utilman.exe

 The utilman utility tool can be launched at the login screen before authentication as NT AUTHORITY\SYSTEM.
-By using a Windows instalation CD/DVD, it is possible to replace the utilman.exe by cmd.exe to gain access to a CMD shell as SYSTEM without authentication.
+By using a Windows installation CD/DVD, it is possible to replace the utilman.exe by cmd.exe to gain access to a CMD shell as SYSTEM without authentication.